vadunjko/syllabus/README.md

 ## The Excel/LibreOffice file

 The spreadsheet is for planning a semester-long course schedule.
 The main output is the corresponding LaTeX table code.
 No macros are used.

+The spreadsheet is intended to remove most of the repetitive work involved in constructing a lecture schedule.
+After the first class date, regular meeting days, chapter numbers, topics, holidays, and examinations have been entered, the workbook calculates the meeting dates and produces ready-to-paste LaTeX.

+### Google Sheets version

 Alternatively, one can use the following equivalent [Google Sheets document](https://docs.google.com/spreadsheets/d/1gfeErVIzK9o9KlgYscAHgbvGePsBxHcZ5Q-O7JI43ok/copy).
 That link in full: